tmk-d/tmk-d.github.io/soccyfr.md

 # Jak zmienia się społeczeństwo

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Helpful advice for doing things better or more easily.

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 ## Schwarz — interakcja
 - Ori Schwarz, *Sociological Theory for Digital Society: The Codes that Bind Us Together* (2021)
 - jak technologie zmieniają ten budulec społeczeństwa jakim są interakcje?